amarinderthind/RNA-seq-tutorial-for-gene-differential-expression-analysis/README.md

 ### RNASeq tutorial for gene differential expression analysis and Functional enrichment analysis

-This tutorial was created for educational purposes and was presented at a Workshop organised by Dollar Education.
+This tutorial was created for educational purposes.

 Interested in exploring more applications of the RNASeq, Read here https://ro.uow.edu.au/test2021/3578/